Draw (chess): Draw rules

 A claim of a draw first counts as an offer of a draw, and the opponent may accept the draw without the arbiter examining the claim.
 Once a claim or draw offer has been made, it cannot be withdrawn.
 If the claim is verified or the draw offer accepted, the game is over.
 Otherwise, the offer or claim is nullified and the game continues; the draw offer is no longer in effect.

 The correct procedure for an offer of a draw is to first make a move, verbally offer the draw, then press the clock.
 The other player may decline the draw offer by making a move, in which case the draw offer is no longer in effect, or else indicate acceptance.
 The offer of a draw should be recorded by each player in their score sheet using the symbol (=) as per Appendix C.12 of FIDE Laws of Chess.

 Scoring

-In early tournaments, draws were often replayed until one of the players won; however, this was found to be impractical and caused organizational difficulties.
+In early tournaments, draws were often replayed until one of the players won; however, this was found to be impractical and caused organisational difficulties.
 The 1867 Paris tournament even ignored draws altogether, effectively treating them as double losses.
 The 1867 Dundee tournament initiated the awarding of a half point for draws, which is now standard practice.
-A minority of tournaments use a different scoring scheme, such as "football scoring" where 3 points are awarded to the winner and 1 point to each in the event of a draw.
-For the purpose of calculating Elo rating, these tournaments are treated as if they were using standard scoring.
+The Monte Carlo chess tournaments of 1901 and 1902 used a system where drawn games were replayed once, with the winner of the replay getting three-quarters of a point, the loser one-quarter of a point, and if the replay were drawn, both players scored a half-point.
+A minority of tournaments use a different scoring scheme, such as "football scoring" where three points are awarded to the winner and one point to each in the event of a draw.
+For the purpose of calculating Elo rating, all tournaments are treated as if they were using standard scoring.